HKGx/HKGx/README.md

 Programming quite quickly became my hobby and I've dedicated many many hours to it.

-This year, 2022, I've did an internship at [OmniCalculator](https://www.omnicalculator.com/) and just recently I have started studying at Łódź University of Technology.
+This year, 2022, I've did an internship at [OmniCalculator](https://www.omnicalculator.com/).

 - 👤 Pronouns: he/him